steven-halla/casino_hell/README.md

 shop bug: when scrolling for stats the index for shop menu  also chnages, easy fix, put a boolean check to stop arrow while in menu

-i am not gaining exp during craps at come out roll if it matches rolling a 7 on point roll doesnt give exp
+rolling a 7 on point roll doesnt give exp